ChrisCummins/msc-thesis/docs/Log.md

   benchmarks when performing experiments.
 * It could be worth talking to Michel Steuwer and Christoph Dubach about the work they've been doing on SkelCL.

+SkelCL is an interesting algorithmic skeleton library which targets hetergeous systems by compiling skeletons for execution on multiple GPUs using OpenCL.
+Since OpenCL programs are compiled at runtime from strings, it is by its very nature dynamically compiled.
+If OpenCL compilation exposes options for optimising compiled kernels, then perhaps this could be an interesting optimisation space to search at runtime?
+Advantages that make SkelCL a viable platform for experimenting include that it is open source (GPL), actively developed, and the primary author Michel is at Edinburgh.